Enterprise Bridges into Enterprise Intelligence Architecture

 Common failure signals

-Your organisation may have an execution-admissibility gap when:
+Your organisation may have an institutional-intelligence or execution-admissibility gap when:

 - approvals exist, but execution occurs later under changed conditions;